Time running out for Greece, ESM head Regling says

 “Even missing a payment to the IMF would be dangerous.
 That would have an effect on other lenders like us.
 On the other hand, the rescue fund can only extend loans when reforms are implemented.
 That is also the case now and that’s the only way Greece will be able to restore its economy’s fiscal health,” he said.

-A growing list of senior members of the government have openly said Athens does not have the means to pay the IMF, and would prioritize paying civil servants and pensioners instead.
+A growing list of senior members of the government have openly said Athens does not have the means to pay the IMF, and would prioritise paying civil servants and pensioners instead.

 Greek officials have frequently threatened to default in recent weeks, arguing the country does not have cash, which euro zone officials have dismissed as a negotiating tactic to raise pressure on creditors to disburse aid.